 The Educators' Guides are new and vital documents that West Virginia teachers should reference often; they are not documents offering "business as usual."
 The Educators' Guides for Mathematics embody the belief that all students can learn mathematics and contains essential information for teachers and other stakeholders about teaching strategies, assessment, technology, and modeling.
 The Educators' Guides also provide school and district administrators with information about how to support high-quality instruction.
-It is important for teachers of a specific course to read not only their respective course Educators' Guide, but also the Educators' Guide for the course immediately preceding and following their particular area of focus.
+It is important for teachers of a single grade level to read not only their respective grade-level or course Educators' Guide, but also the grade level or course Educators' Guide immediately preceding and following their particular area of focus.
 This will help teachers in planning a logical and rigorous course of study.